aarboleda1/Elements-Of-Programming-Interviews/notes.md

 - [ ] 11.5, 11.10
 - [ ] 12.4, 12,6
 - [ ] 13.8, 13.11
+- **BST Problems**
+- [ MEDIUM ] 14.4 Least Common Ancestor 5/1 - I got it, but probably wouldn't have
+been able to fully justify in an interview setting
 - [ ] 14.5

 - [ ] 15.4, 15.9
 - [ ] 16.5, 16.7
 - **Greedy Algorithms and Invariants** 4/31